 I find it helpful to record all the lovely exchanges and great days, so when something less-than-ideal happens, I have a beautiful reminder that the good always outweighs the not-so-good.

-Because that truly is our experience.
+Because that truly is my experience.

 So go on, give it a go at your place!